-The worst part about football or basketball is that the game deciding moment may not involve the best player; the worst part about a classroom is that the student or best response may be sitting quietly on the sidelines.
+The worst part about football is that the game deciding moment may not involve the best player; the worst part about a classroom is that the student, or best response may be sitting quietly on the sidelines.
 Why?

 I remember my student teacher advisor talking to me about wait time.
 I’d ask students if they had any questions and then I’d rush to fill the awkward silence with the first hand that shot in the air.
 Worse yet, I’d answer my own question.
 So I learned to give students time, more than I felt comfortable with.
 Yet students still weren’t asking enough questions.

 Baseball is the antithesis of most sports when it comes to time.
 There are more games.
 The games are longer.
 Player development takes longer.
 Everyone gets their three outs, everyone in the starting lineup gets their turn at bat.